xrdocs/programmability/_tutorials/do-you-speak-yang.md

 The **nginx** container (web server) redirects port 80 to port 8433 which is used to interface with the YANG Suite core.
 You can now connect to http://localhost or https://localhost:8443 to access YANG Suite.

+You **cannot** use the credential `admin` in the setup.
+It will trigger the error: `django.db.utils.IntegrityError: UNIQUE contraint failed: auth user.username`.
+{: .notice--warning}

 You will need to install Docker in order to use YANG Suite.
 You can find more information on how to get Docker and how to install it [here](https://docs.docker.com/get-docker/).
 {: .notice--info}